shuvo18103107/Mapty-App/README.md

 - Ability to <b>draw lines and shapes</b> instead of just points [very hard]
 - <b>Geocode</b> location from coordinates ("Run in Shymoli, Bangladesh") [ASYNC JS]
 - <b>Display weather data</b> for workout time and place [ASYNC JS]
+- Improve responsiveness for mobile device and customize the UI to make more user friendly

 ## Deployment